ruthvik129/ruthvik129/README.md

 👋 Hey there!
-I'm Ruthvik Mandapati, a passionate coder on a mission to make a positive impact through technology. 🚀
+I'm Ruthvik Mandapati, a passionate developer on a mission to make a positive impact through technology. 🚀

 💻 As a coder, I thrive on solving problems that have the potential to improve people's lives.